cwi-dis/igor/doc/capabilities.md

 * `child` one entry for each child (delegated) capability of this capability.
 * `parent` parent of this capability.
 * `delegate` boolean, if `true` this capability can be delegated.
 If the value is the string `external` this capability can be the parent of any capability as long as that new capability has an `aud` field.
-* `obj` an xpath referencing a single element (or a nonexisting element with a single existing parent element) to which this capability refers.
+* `obj` an XPath referencing a single element (or a nonexisting element with a single existing parent element) to which this capability refers.
 Rights on that object and its descendants are governed by a number of other fields:
 	* `get` Together with `obj` defines on which elements this capability grants `GET` rights:
 		* empty (or non-existent): none.
 		* `self` the element itself only.